SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 #### Use a client-side cache to fulfill all data requests

 - Consult the local data cache before issuing the data request to the server.
-- Return cached data if it is present and not yet expired (for example, upon a Cache Hit).
+- Return cached data if it is present and not yet expired (for example, upon a cache hit).

-#### Call the server (or other back-end data source) only when a Cache Miss occurs
+#### Call the server (or other back-end data source) only when a cache miss occurs

 - Fetch the fresh data via an asynchronous AJAX call (never use a synchronous AJAX call).
 - Return stale (or default) data if a request for fresh data fails.